hmjkim/goodnotes-user-documentation/docs/importing-annotating-pdf.md

 1. **Open an Existing Notebook**
    ![Existing a Notebook](./assets/notebook/documents-view-with-notebook.png)
    Launch the GoodNotes app and open the notebook where you want to add the PDF.

+    !!! note "Note"
-   > **Note:** Ensure the notebook is set up and organized before importing a new document.
+        Ensure the notebook is set up and organized before importing a new document.

 2. **Add a New Page**
    ![Add page in the Notebook](./assets/notebook/existing_documents_add_page.png)